By Emma Bennett

 People are more likely to click on a CTA if it’s relevant to the rest of the information on the page.
 Make sure as you’re creating content, you take advantage of HubSpot’s ability to easily embed CTAs (inline and image) throughout your post.
 Check out these other tips for click-through rate improvement for your blogs.

 6. Stress Urgency

-While this isn't always a necessity, making your audience feel like they have to do something at this very moment to get the value of a particular offer can be very beneficial.
-By saying things like "Download Now" or "Last Chance to Receive This Offer," people are inclined to act more quickly than if the urgent copy hadn't been there.
+While creating a sense of urgency isn’t always necessary, making your audience feel like they have to do something at this very moment to get the value of a particular offer can be beneficial.
+By saying things like “Download Now” or “Last Chance to Receive This Offer,” you make people inclined to act more quickly than if the urgent copy hadn’t been there.